nyguerrillagirl/100-days-of-code/log.md

 # 100 Days Of Code - Log

 ### Day 23: October 19, 2024
-- Work some more on Minesweeper
+- Worked on Python Workshop Chapter 6
-- Work on "Build a Survey" HTML page

 ### Day 22: October 18, 2024
 - Submitted for grading (100%) exercise #1 in Coursera Course
 - Worked on  Module 2/4 of 1/9 Courses in Meta Front-End Developer Course

-- Worked on Python Workshop Chapter 6

 ### Day 21: October 17, 2024
 - Frustrating day